phargogh/downstream-beneficiaries-cli/README.md

 and @jagoldstein as a utility that would have been useful in a project for IDB and would be useful for an upcoming project in Sri Lanka.

-The original software team issue is documented here: https://github.com/natcap/softwareteam/issues/125
+The original software team issue is documented here: https://github.com/natcap/softwareteam/issues/125 (github auth required)

 The approach taken is based on the weighted flow accumulation pygeoprocessing pipeline described here: https://github.com/therealspring/downstream-beneficiaries/blob/main/downstream_beneficiaries.py,